CurvSurf/FindSurface-RealityKit-visionOS-Response-to-Request/README.md

 After launching the app, Startup window will open.
 Click on `Enter` button to open the immersive space.

 The device will start scanning your physical environment and generate mesh anchors.
 A black sphere will float in front of you to indicate the center of your sight.
 Unlike [our previous app](https://github.com/CurvSurf/FindSurface-RealityKit-visionOS), which utilizes eye-tracking position, the seed point location is determined by ray casting with the device location and the direction of CoP (center of projection) in your sight in `Preview mode` of this app.
 This indicator helps you aim at the place to search for geometries in `Preview mode`.
+The triangle hit by the ray casting will be highlighted in green.

 ### Startup window